CanHobby/diyHome/ESP32/README.md

 ## Libraries - you will need to install the following lbraries using the IDE Library Manager:
 Arduino_JSON  by Arduino

+## External Libraries - you will need to download the following lbraries from github: (git clone works reak nice)
-the ESPAsyncWebServer will need to be downloaded from https://github.com/me-no-dev/ESPAsyncWebServer/tree/master
+the ESPAsyncWebServer will need to be downloaded from https://github.com/me-no-dev/ESPAsyncWebServer/tree/master<br>
+            --  clone or unzip the code into your $HOME/Arduino/libraries folder<br>
+the ESPAsyncWebServer depends on [https://github.com/me-no-dev/ESPAsyncWebServer/tree/master](https://github.com/me-no-dev/AsyncTCP)<br>
             --  clone or unzip the code into your $HOME/Arduino/libraries folder